 As a senior executive, public company officer, founder, advisor, intellectual property strategist and lawyer, Mallun has led organizations ranging from early stage start-ups to Fortune 10 enterprises in creating and launching new products, initiatives and businesses, with a particular focus on using data, analytics and collaboration to foster innovation and growth, drive better decision-making, shift behaviors and disrupt industry conventions.

-Currently EVP of RPX Corporation (Nasdaq: RPXC), Mallun has worked with the founding team since inception and helped steer the company to a public offering in 2011.
+She was until September 1, 2017, EVP of RPX Corporation (Nasdaq: RPXC), where Mallun worked with the founding team starting at inception and helped steer the company to a public offering in 2011.
+She remains on the board.
 She is known for leading the transformation of an industry to adopt a market-based, data-driven collaborative approach for reducing risk from patent assertion entities, including by developing a number of novel products, including an A-rated, Lloyd’s-backed insurance business, that helped grow the RPX network of member companies to over 250 across a variety of sectors.
-Mallun also leads or has led the teams responsible for corporate development, strategy, syndicated acquisitions, M&A, insurance, regulatory and policy, data analysis, and market intelligence.
+Mallun also led the teams responsible for corporate development, strategy, syndicated acquisitions, M&A, insurance, regulatory and policy, data analysis, and market intelligence.

 Prior to RPX, Mallun spent eight years at Cisco where, as Vice President of Worldwide Intellectual Property and Deputy General Counsel, she built and led the teams responsible for intellectual property protection of Cisco’s technology, products and innovation around the world including in the areas of strategy, development, prosecution, portfolio, disputes, licensing, acquisitions, pools, standards and policy.
 A key contributor to Cisco’s renowned M&A organization, which acquired and integrated over 60 companies during her tenure, Mallun led the teams responsible for evaluating and valuing target companies’ intellectual assets as well as subsequent intellectual property protection of acquired innovation, technologies and products.